evennia/evennia/docs/source/Setup/Choosing-a-Database.md

 ALTER ROLE evennia SET timezone TO 'UTC';

 GRANT ALL PRIVILEGES ON DATABASE evennia TO evennia;
+-- For Postgres 10+
+ALTER DATABASE evennia owner to evennia;

 -- Other useful commands:
 --  \l       (list all databases and permissions)
 --  \q       (exit)